maria-perrin/Arctic-Fox/_tabs/description.md

 Until recently, the Arctic fox was classified as _Alopex lagopus_ and many older papers will refer to it by that name.

 ## Geographical Range
 The fox is found in the circumpolar north.
 The specific range is indicated in blue on the image below.
 They are considered a nomadic species, and will migrate more than 1000km in a season, however they will also establish territories and stay within that area<sup>2</sup>.
-However, during the winter they are more likely to leave their territory and become nomadic as they search for food, returning to their territory in the spring<sup>3</sup>.
+During the winter they are more likely to leave their territory and become nomadic as they search for food, returning to their territory in the spring<sup>3</sup>.

 ![map](/assets/img/Fox Range.png)
 _Arctic fox range (I3)._